React theming with emotion

 There are two ways to pass a theme:

-• Manually, using the theme prop
+- Manually, using the

 <Sky theme={dayTheme}/>

-• Using a ThemeProvider
+- Using a

 <ThemeProvider theme={dayTheme}>